joelgriffiths/GadgetWizRentals/README.md

 On top of that, I haven't really touched the code in a half dozen years, so it's out of date and buggy.

 It's a good starting point for a rental website.

+# Important
+There is some code in here that doesn't belong to me.
+The MIT copyright does not apply to that.
+Particularly AJ.